zydou/arti/doc/dev/notes/authcert-in-consensus.md

 ## Requirements

-Network status documents (netstatuses) can contain "authority key certificates" (authcerts).
+Votes can contain "authority key certificates" (authcerts).

 Unlike most sub-documents found within netdocs, an authcert is a signed document.
-We expect to be able to copy an authcert into a nestatus, encode, convey and parse the netstatus, and extract the authcert, and verify the authcert's signature.
+We expect to be able to copy an authcert into a vote, encode, convey and parse the vote, and extract the authcert, and verify the authcert's signature.

 Additionally, the fact that authcerts have their own signatures means that they need to be constructed separately from the surrounding document, and then embedded in it later.

-When parsing a netstatus, we need to be able to see *which parts* are the netstatus, and we need to be able to extract the specific document text, but we maybe don't want to parse the netstatus.
+When parsing a vote, we need to be able to see *which parts* are the authcert, and we need to be able to extract the specific document text, but we maybe don't want to parse the authcert.

 ## Representation must include a document string

-The requirement to convey the signed authcert without breaking the signature means that the representation of an authcert within a netstatus needs include its encoded form, with all its signatures.
+The requirement to convey the signed authcert without breaking the signature means that the representation of an authcert within a vote needs include its encoded form, with all its signatures.

 ## Representation containing the parsed authcert is not very useful

-Conversely, signature verification of authcerts during decoding of a netstatus is fairly complex.
+Conversely, signature verification of authcerts during decoding of a vote is fairly complex.
 We don't want to do signature verification during parsing, because signature verification involves the time, and we don't want parsing to need to know the time.

-We don't want to make the Rust type of the authcert field within a netstatus struct different before and after verification.
-That would involve adding generics to the netstatus.
+We don't want to make the Rust type of the authcert field within a vote struct different before and after verification.
+That would involve adding generics to the vote.

-Therefore the existence of a parsed netstatus struct does not imply that the authcerts within have had their signature validity checked.
+Therefore the existence of a parsed vote struct does not imply that the authcerts within have had their signature validity checked.

-So *if* the parsed netstatus contains parsed data fields from the authcert, access to the authcert fields needs to be gated by `.inspect_unverified()` or some such.
+So *if* the parsed vote contains parsed data fields from the authcert, access to the authcert fields needs to be gated by `.inspect_unverified()` or some such.

 ## Basic conclusion

-Each authcert within a netstatus will be represented as a newtype around a `String`, which is the authcert document (including its intro item, all signatures, and trailing newline).
+Each authcert within a vote will be represented as a newtype around a `String`, which is the authcert document (including its intro item, all signatures, and trailing newline).